tinproht123/KITS2023_D7/README.md

 - MariaDb

 ### Award
-- Win the "Best Team Project" award at KITS 2023
+- Wins the "Best Team Project" award at KITS 2023